patrick-kidger/equinox/README.md

 ### Technical contributions

-Equinox represents *parameterised functions as data*.
-That is, you can represent your whole model (parameters, buffers, forward pass, etc.) as a [PyTree](https://jax.readthedocs.io/en/latest/pytrees.html).
-Parameterised functions can be passed in and out of higher-order functions -- like passing models to `jax.vmap`, vmap'd functions to loss functions, or loss functions to JIT and grad.
+1. Equinox represents *parameterised functions as data*.
+(For example a neural network is a function parameterised by its weights, biases, etc.) And by "data", we mean a [PyTree](https://jax.readthedocs.io/en/latest/pytrees.html) -- just like JAX is used to.
+This is done through `equinox.Module`.
+The key point here is that this now works with higher-order functions -- like a loss function, that evalutes a model on data.
+For example, you can `jax.jit` or `jax.grad` your loss function with respect to your model, *because the model is a PyTree*.

-Equinox additionally offers thin wrappers around `jax.jit`/`jax.grad` that understand the PyTree structure of their inputs: you can JIT/differentiate a single leaf, not just a whole argument.
-(We don't offer this for `jax.vmap` because interestingly `jax.vmap` offers this already.)
+2. Equinox additionally offers thin wrappers around `jax.jit`/`jax.grad`, namely `equinox.jitf` and `equinox.gradf`, that allow you to JIT/differentiate just some of the leaves of a PyTree -- not just a whole argument.

-There's some similarities to existing libraries (like the [structs of flax.linen](https://flax.readthedocs.io/en/latest/flax.struct.html) or the [functors of Flux.jl](https://fluxml.ai/Flux.jl/stable/models/advanced/#Customising-Parameter-Collection-for-a-Model)), but to the best of my knowledge Equinox offers something genuinely new to the JAX framework.
+These two points are independent of each other, but they synergise very nicely!
+- If your model-as-a-PyTree only consists of things you want to JIT/differentiate, then just use `jax.jit` or `jax.grad` as normal.
+Equinox is JAX-friendly.
+- If you parameterise your model by something that isn't JIT/grad-able, then use `equinox.jitf` or `equinox.gradf`.
+- More generally you can use `equinox.jitf`, `equinox.gradf` with any function acting on PyTrees.
+Nothing about `equinox.Module` is special-cased.

+The canonical example is the activation function of a neural network.
+If you bake this into your forward pass, you can use `jax.jit` or `jax.grad`.
+If you parameterise your model by it (e.g. so you can try different activation functions without typing out the same code several times), then `equinox.jitf` and `equinox.gradf` can be used to filter out these non-JAX-types.

 ### Installation